Yu Yeon Kim (curator)

-Yu Yeon Kim (born 1956, South Korea) is an independent curator based in New York City, United States and Seoul, South Korea.
+Yu Yeon Kim (born 1956) is an independent curator based in New York City, United States and Seoul, South Korea.
 Kim has curated and been a commissioner of many distinguished international exhibitions of contemporary art.

 Works

 In 2008, Kim curated "Corporeal/Technoreal", a Media Art project for the Poland Mediations Biennale.
 In the same year she curated the first exhibition of Korean contemporary art in Cuba.
 The project, "Los Puntos del Compas" (The Points of the Compass) was exhibited at the Fundacion Ludwig de Cuba and other satellite sites in Havana.
 The exhibition was also hosted by the Sala de Arte Publico Siqueiros, Mexico City.